jromerolara/Getting-and-Cleaning-Data-Final-Project/codeBook.md

-# Tidy data set description
+# Resulting Data set description

+After processing according to the instructions the resulting file is named "tidyDataSet.txt"

 ### The variables in the tidy data
-Tidy data contains 180 rows and 81 columns.
+The "tidyDataSet.txt" file contains 180 rows and 81 columns.
 Each row has averaged variables for each subject and each activity.

 ### Only all the variables estimated from mean and standard deviation in the tidy set were kept.

 * mean(): Mean value
 * std(): Standard deviation

-### The data were averaged based on subject and activity group.
+### The resulting data were averaged based on subject and activity group.

 Subject column is numbered sequentially from 1 to 30.
-Activity column has 6 types as listed below.
+Activity column has 6 types:
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS